U.S. BY THE NUMBERS

 Real easy.
 Remove the barriers of time and cost.

-Our solution is a no-nonsense three-hundred-hour, hands-on program that focuses on those tasks that the Technology and Maintenance Council identified as critical to an entry-level diesel technician.
+Our solution is a no-nonsense five week, hands-on program that focuses on those tasks that the Technology and Maintenance Council identified as critical to an entry-level diesel technician.

 According to Fullbay, a provider of heavy duty truck shop management software, below are the top 10 Class 8 truck maintenance and repair costs.
 The three areas that we cover most heavily in our program account for 64% of all class 8 maintenance and repair costs.
 Makes sense, right?